stonybrook-lin539/main/source/main/02_ngrams_linguistics/04_polarity_proof.md

 This shows that $s \in L(P)$ iff $s \in L(N)$.
 As $s$ was arbitrary, this holds for all strings and establishes $L(P) = L(N)$, which concludes our proof.
 :::

+Again you should not feel heartbroken if you can't make sense of the proof yet.
+Take a deep breath, don't panic, and try to translate the symbol salad into English in your head.
+Consider for example this part of the proof:

+- Then there must be some $g \in N$ such that ${{{L}}}^{n-1} s {{{R}}}^{n-1} = u \stringcat g \stringcat v$ ($u,v, \in \Sigma_E^*$).

+This just says that the negative grammar necessarily contains some $n$-gram $g$ that occurs in the string $s$ (augmented with edge markers).
+Try to break the proof down into individual chunks that you can make sense of, and then reassemble those chunks into the overall argument of the proof.
+And if you run out of energy, but this unit assign, move on to the next one, and come back a few weeks later when you have built up more math endurance.